Prosdino95/SOFTWARE-ENGINEERING-2/RASD.rst

  #) *Let the User to create 'Flexible Event' for everyday short and low priority appointments.*

-    #) The App must provide a 'Flexible Event' flag when the User is creating a new 'Event'
+    #) The system must provide a 'Flexible Event' flag when the User is creating a new 'Event'

     #) A 'Flexible Event' can be overlapped to an another 'Event'